 Thai people do not pay to enter into the temple, however foreigners are charged 50 baht.
 In order to preserve his artistic independence, the artist accepts donations, but not more than 10000 bath.

 When completed, the White Temple compound will have nine buildings, including the existing ubosot, the hall of relics, the meditation hall, the art gallery and the living quarters for monks.

 The temple has more than one roof.
-The building has a three-tiered roof, inspired by a traditional design of Buddhist temples in Thailand.
+The building has a three-tiered roof, inspired by the traditional design of Buddhist temples in Thailand.

-The colour white symbolises purity of Buddha.
+The white colour symbolises the purity of Buddha.
 Temples in Thailand are very often decorated or adorned in gold colour, but for this temple the artist chose the white colour instead.

-If you are staying in Chiang Rai the best thing to do is to hire a tuk-tuk, but arrange with the driver to wait for you.
+If you are staying in Chiang Rai, the best thing to do is to hire a tuk-tuk, but arrange with the driver to wait for you.
 My driver waited for me for one hour.
-He then took me back to Chiang Rai and to the Blue Temple that I visited afterwards.
+Then, he took me back to Chiang Rai and to the Blue Temple, which I visited afterwards.

 However, if you are in Chiang Mai and you want to visit this temple, you will have a very long day.
 It takes approximately 4 hours from Chiang Mai to Chiang Rai and also 4 hours back.
-Additionally, excursions usually include visits to other sites which means that there will really be a lot of travelling.
+Additionally, the excursions usually include visits to other sites, which means that there will be really a lot of travelling.
 But, this also means that there will be very little time to visit the actual sites that you want to see.

 In any case, the White Temple is magical.
 It is probably the most beautiful of all things that I saw during my stay in Thailand.